Next-to-leading order QCD corrections to electromagnetic production and decay of fully charm tetraquarks: Conclusion

 \section{Conclusion}

 In this paper, we investigate the interaction strength between fully charm tetraquark states and two photons.
 We obtain the next-to-leading order corrections to the decay widths of fully charm tetraquark states decaying into two photons.
-The clean two photon channel will improve the signal recognition.
-Our final results, however, show that detecting this decay channel poses significant challenges at present experiment given that the partial decay width for the two-photon channel is on the order of $10^{-4} MeV$, while the total width of fully charm tetraquark is around $100 MeV$.
+The clean two-photon channel will improve the signal recognition.
+Our final results, however, show that detecting this decay channel poses significant challenges in present experiments given that the partial decay width for the two-photon channel is on the order of $10^{-8}$ MeV, while the total width of fully charm tetraquark is around $100$ MeV.
 Nevertheless, we believe that future experiments at the LHC may make its observation possible.

-On the other hand, the production cross sections via photon fusion in various ultra-peripheral collision and electron-positron collision processes are also investigated.
-Our results show that the photon fussion cross sections of $T^{0++}_{4c}$ and $T^{2++}_{4c}$ in various UPCs and electron-positron collision processes may be detected.
-Based on the cross section results for the fully charm tetraquarks, there are approximately 5000 signal events when using a data sample corresponding to an integrated luminosity of $5nb^{-1}$ in Lead-Lead collision and approximately 1000 signal events when using a large data sample corresponding to an integrated luminosity of $1ab^{-1}$ in STCF experiments.
-These results can be tested experimentally at the current LHC/Belle experiments and future STCF/CEPC experiments, and also provide a relatively clean approach for extracting the non-perturbative LDMEs of fully charm tetraquark states.
+On the other hand, the production cross sections via photon fusion in various ultra-peripheral collisions and electron-positron collision processes are also investigated.
+Our results show that the photon fusion cross sections of $T^{0++}_{4c}$ and $T^{2++}_{4c}$ in various UPCs and electron-positron collision processes may be detected.
+Based on the cross section results for the fully charm tetraquarks, there are approximately 3 signal events when using a data sample corresponding to an integrated luminosity of 5 $\text{nb}^{-1}$ in Lead-Lead collision These results can be tested experimentally at the current LHC/Belle experiments and future STCF/CEPC experiments, and also provide a relatively clean approach for extracting the non-perturbative LDMEs of fully charm tetraquark states.
 Through studies of electromagnetic properties of fully charm tetraquark states in current proton-proton or nucleus-nucleus collisions, a deeper understanding of their internal structure is anticipated.